m-lab/website/_posts/blog/2016-03-17-new-tables-release.md

   - data
 ---

-# Making it Easier to Use M-Lab Data
-{% include post-meta.html %}

 In January, M-Lab launched a beta test of new BigQuery tables for M-Lab data.
 Today, M-Lab is pleased to announce that the beta test was successful.
 The new, faster-performing tables will be M-Lab's new standard BigQuery tables.

 Before we move on to specifics, when we say faster performing, we mean a *lot* faster.
 As in, **certain queries that used to take over 2 hours now complete in 8 seconds**.
 That means that playing with the data just became a lot more fun.